-We refer to the Registration Statement on Form S-1, File No. 333-275-051, filed by Bridger Aerospace Group Holdings, Inc., a Delaware corporation (the "Company"), with the Securities and Exchange Commission (the "SEC") on October 17, 2023, as amended by Amendment No. 1 being filed with the SEC the date hereof (as amended, the "Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act").
-The Registration Statement relates to the registration under the Securities Act of 17,250,000 shares (including an aggregate of 2,250,000 shares that may be sold by the Company pursuant to the exercise of the underwriters' option to purchase additional shares under the Underwriting Agreement (as defined below)) of the Company's common stock, par value \$0.0001 per share (the "Common Shares"), which are to be sold by the Company pursuant to an underwriting agreement among the Company and the underwriters named therein, the form of which is being filed on the date hereof as Exhibit 1.1 to the Registration Statement (the "Underwriting Agreement").
+We refer to the Registration Statement on Form S-1 being filed by Bridger Aerospace Group Holdings, Inc., a Delaware corporation (the "Company"), with the Securities and Exchange Commission (the "SEC") on the date hereof (the "Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act").
+The Registration Statement relates to the registration under the Securities Act of up to an aggregate total offering price of \$80,500,000 of shares (including an aggregate offering price of \$10,500,000 of shares that may be sold by the Company pursuant to the exercise of the underwriters' option to purchase additional shares under the Underwriting Agreement (as defined below)) of the Company's common stock, par value \$0.0001 per share (the "Common Shares"), which are to be sold by the Company pursuant to an underwriting agreement among the Company and the underwriters named therein, the form of which is being filed on the date hereof as Exhibit 1.1 to the Registration Statement (the "Underwriting Agreement").